OpenNSW/.github/profile/README.md

 # OpenNSW
-**_National Single Window for Trade Facilitation_**
+**_Digital Public Infrastructure for National Single Windows & Cross-Agency Orchestration_**

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-**OpenNSW** is a centralized platform designed to streamline international trade by providing a single entry point for traders to interact with various Government Agencies.
-By decoupling process orchestration from domain-specific data, OpenNSW ensures a scalable and flexible ecosystem for managing consignments, certifications, and regulatory approvals.
+**OpenNSW** is a digital public infrastructure (DPI) platform designed to establish National Single Windows (NSWs) and cross-agency process orchestration.
+By decoupling workflow state and process orchestration from domain-specific data, OpenNSW provides a highly scalable, secure, and flexible ecosystem for managing multi-agency applications, permits, certifications, and regulatory approvals.

+While the primary reference implementation is tailored for Trade Facilitation (handling consignment-level workflows), the core engine is domain-agnostic and can be easily configured to support other single-window use cases, such as Board of Investment (BoI) approvals, business registrations, or licensing hubs.

-**MVP Focus:** The initial release targets agricultural and food product exports (such as plant quarantine and coconut products), focusing on high-revenue HS codes with shared processes.
-The system handles consignment-level workflows such as Country of Origin certificates and Export Licenses, while injecting pre-consignment requirements (Business Registration, Environmental Protection License, TIN) via one-time verification.
+**Reference Implementation & MVP Focus:** The initial reference deployment (`nsw-srilanka`) targets a trade-specific window, focusing on agricultural and food product exports (such as plant quarantine and coconut products) across high-revenue HS codes.
+It orchestrates consignment-level workflows like Country of Origin certificates and Export Licenses, while injecting pre-consignment credentials (such as Business Registration, Environmental Protection License, and TIN) via one-time verification.

 <p align="center">
   • <a href="#repositories">Repositories</a>